-Refunds for airline tickets must not be accepted by employees unless they have personally paid for the tickets.
-Refunds for tickets issued by Travel Incorporated and charged to the Institute must be refunded directly to Georgia Tech by Travel Incorporated via the direct bill.
-A credit will be applied to the original project used to purchase the ticket.
-If a sponsor reimburses the traveler for an airline ticket, after the traveler has been reimbursed by GT, the traveler must write a personal check (made payable to GT) in the amount of the ticket reimbursement and send it along with a copy of the expense report summary sheet in the TechWorks Employee Travel & Expense System to Accounts Payable, Mail Code 0253.
-AP will deposit the funds back into the appropriate project.
+Travelers must not accept refunds for airline tickets unless they have personally paid for the tickets.
+Refunds for tickets issued by Georgia Tech's travel management company and charged to Georgia Tech must be refunded directly to Georgia Tech.
+A credit will be applied to the original department's account used to purchase the ticket.
+Travelers that receive payment or reimbursement for air fare from a third-party, sponsor, or conference, must not seek reimbursement for airfare from Georgia Tech.
+If the Traveler is reimbursed for an airline ticket after the Traveler has been reimbursed by Georgia Tech, the Traveler must write a personal check (made payable to Georgia Tech) in the amount of the ticket reimbursement and send it along with a copy of the expense report summary sheet to Accounts Payable, Mail Code 0253.
+Accounts Payable will deposit the funds back into the appropriate department account.